 Mars Reconnaissance Orbiter spies Schiaparelli crash site

 NASA’s Mars Reconnaissance Orbiter (MRO) has spotted the crash site of Schiaparelli, the lander portion of the European Space Agency’s (ESA) ExoMars 2016 mission.
-Images taken Oct.
-25 by MRO’s High-Resolution Imaging Science Experiment (HiRISE) camera show three impact locations within about 0.9 miles (1.5 kilometers) of each other.
+Images that were taken on October 25 by MRO’s High-Resolution Imaging Science Experiment (HiRISE) camera show three impact locations within about 0.9 miles (1.5 kilometers) of each other.

 HiRISE’s imagery of the site includes three locations where hardware reached the ground.
 A dark, roughly circular feature is interpreted to be where the lander itself struck.
 A pattern of rays extending from the circle suggests that the lander excavated a shallow crater upon impact.
 This would be expected, given the premature engine shutdown.
 According to a media release from the Jet Propulsion Laboratory Media Relations Office: